1.WHY WE COLLECT PERSONAL DATA

 We may also be required to allow authorised third parties, including service providers and suppliers, access to your personal data, for the purposes stated in section 2 of this notice.
 Any data sharing with third parties will be in compliance with applicable data protection laws.

 Some third parties are connected with the insurance services we support such as the insurance company, the Insurance Ombudsman (at the instigation of the customer).
-Others are connected with us including our hosting service provider, email provider, financial services regulators and other Kasko group companies as described above, AWS Ireland server, Mailjet for email.
+Others are connected with us including, financial services regulators and other Kasko group companies as described above.
 All data sharing with third parties is in compliance with applicable data protection laws.

 3.3.
 GOVERNMENTAL, LEGAL AND REGULATORY AUTHORITIES